 This repost is dedicated to all the moms who have energetic boys and often wonder how they will ever make it through another day.
 Little boys eventually do grow up and become fine young men.

 I have one son who, at times, seems to be a lightning rod for controversy.
 He has a very black and white approach to life.
 (I think that might be genetic!)
 This often creates a super charged atmosphere.
 He's grown into his temperment over the years.
-And while we still have conflicts he's now nearly 15 and by God's grace we have overcome alot.
-But I'll never forget the the day many years back....
+And while we still have conflicts he's now nearly 16 and by God's grace we have overcome a lot.
+But I'll never forget the time many years back....

 It was a long day with 5 small children in the house.
 The temperature outside was near zero with a wind chill to match, going outside was not possible.
 I tried to keep them busy and active but my son just kept pushing the limits of his energy and my patience.
 Some days were pure survival.
-And this was one of them.
+This was one of them.
 Even the "fun" things didn't seem to go well.
-Conlict and chaos seemed to rule the day.
-And my son was the king of the chaos.
+Conflict and chaos seemed to rule the day.
+My son was the king of the chaos.
 I found myself getting more and more frustrated and probably raising my voice a few too many times.
 To be honest I just wanted it all to end.
 Anxiously, I kept my eye on the clock.
 (My husband was out of town.)

 "Mommy!" called my son.

 "Mommy!
 I need to tell you something."
 He persisted.